Latest news

 Additional payments

-For SFI 2026, there will not be a management payment.
+For SFI 2026, there will not be an agreement management payment.

-For agreements entered into in SF23 or the SFI expanded offer (SFI24), there is a management payment.
+For agreements entered into in SF23 or in SFI24, there is a management payment.
 The first-year payment, for agreements starting by March 2025, will be £40/ha for the first 50ha entered into agreement.
 After the first year, this will reduce to £20/ha.
 This is based on option area.
 There is only one payment per SBI.
 Your first SFI agreement will be used to calculate the payment.

 Area limits

 Defra has limited the combined area of ten actions to 25% of the farmed land.
 This limit is applied across all SFI agreements attached to the holding that started from 26 March 2024.
-The list has been extended for SFI 2026 applicants, with enhanced overwinter stubble (AHW7) added.
+The list has been extended for SFI 2026 applicants, with enhanced overwinter stubble (AHW7) added and now also includes Countryside Stewardship Higher Tier agreements from 2025 onwards.

 The actions limited are: